mohamedagamy/ExpandableRecyclerviewSample/README.md

 # ExpandableRecyclerviewSample
-This is updated sample using kotlin and androidx for ThoughtBot Library https://github.com/thoughtbot/expandable-recycler-view
+This is updated sample using kotlin and androidx for ThoughtBot Library\n https://github.com/thoughtbot/expandable-recycler-view